The Origin, Evolution and Functions of the Human Mind

 .

-The capabilities of the human mind in emotions, memory, and thought led to the evolution of some aspects of existence that appeared in evolution as typical characteristics of humans and, on account of their virtual nature, as concerns of philosophy: consciousness, free will, and the “soul”.
-Beyond that, there were the phenomena of human spirituality and the appearance and evolution of numerous religions.
-These aspects of human existence or phenomena are discussed in more detail below.
-In the ongoing modern dialogue with progressing science, the question arises again and again: are these phenomena real or just “virtual” phenomena of the mind?
+Some phenomena of the human mind appeared in evolution as emerging characteristics of humans and, therefore, as new dimensions in existence.
+On account of their virtual nature, they became concerns of philosophy, for example, consciousness and free will.
+Beyond that, there appeared in evolution the new phenomena of human spirituality and the appearance and evolution of numerous religions with their concept of the “soul”.
+In the dialogue with progressing science, the question arises, whether these phenomena are real or just “virtual” phenomena of the mind?

 .